 ● Bicycles are silent.
 You may think you have the road to yourself because you don't hear any motor vehicles, but there may be another cyclist approaching.
 A few years ago, a climbing and a descending cyclist had a head-on collision and one of them was killed.
 In granfondo rides, use your periferal vision (don't take your eyes off the road ahead) to check for cyclists overtaking you when you're setting up for turns on descents, A is great for this.

-● When you are rounding a curve, cars approaching from either the front or the rear may not be able to see you (or may be concentrating on taking their own line in the curve), so keep to the right unless you have a clear view way up or down the road (which is possible when the road doubles back on itself, and you can see vehicles above and below you).
+● When you're rounding a curve, cars approaching from either the front or the rear may not be able to see you (or may be concentrating on taking their own line in the curve), so keep to the right unless you have a clear view way up or down the road (which is possible when the road doubles back on itself, and you can see vehicles above and below you).
 If you see a bus or large truck approaching a switchback that you're heading for, stop and give it the right of way.

 MOTHER NATURE WILL ALWAYS HAVE THE UPPER HAND

 Weather in the mountains can change rapidly and dramatically, and you can't always count on finding shelter when you need it.
-Nor can even the best rain gear keep you warm and dry forever.
+Nor can even the best rain gear keep you dry forever.
 Rain coupled with wind or fog can hinder your vision.
 Rain quickly transforms those radiant, poetic, mountains into a lonely, desolate, hostile, and potentially perilous place.
-I remember all too well the MTB Granfondo dei Cimbri on the Asiago Sette Comuni Plateau in July 2000, when we were hit by hail or that turned the ground white, made the rocky forest road slippery, and froze my hands (as well as the rest of myself).
+I remember all too well the MTB Granfondo dei Cimbri on the Asiago Sette Comuni Plateau in July 2000, when we were hit by that turned the ground white, made the rocky forest road slippery, and froze my hands (as well as the rest of myself).
 I could barely apply the brakes as I descended alone through the dark, thick, fir forest.
-Was I ever relieved to see volunteers and their rescue vehicle ahead, and so grateful to get a ride back down to town!
+Was I ever relieved to see volunteers and their rescue vehicle ahead, and so grateful to get a ride back down to Roana!
 At the Giro delle Dolomiti, it began to rain as I was rounding a mountainside, and I was suddenly hit by the full force of the wind, barely able to see or keep the bike upright and going forward.
 I searched desperately for shelter, which appeared in the shape of an underpass ahead.
 Just then the broom wagon came along and I clambered in and wedged myself between other cold, drenched riders, all of us stuffing large sheets of paper toweling under our jerseys.
 The driver kindly picked up a couple of riders who were not even in the event.
 Not doing so could have had serious consequences for them.
 When we stopped at the feed zone we observed riders who were shivering uncontrollably.
-After these and other similarly miserable experiences, I swore I would never ride in the rain again if I could help it, so at the 2004 GF Campagnolo, when It began to pour on the climb to Cima Campo, I turned around and rode back to Feltre, barely able to see.
+After these and other similarly miserable experiences, I swore I would never again ride in mountains in the rain if I could help it, so at the 2004 GF Campagnolo, when It began to pour on the climb to Cima Campo, I turned around and rode back to Feltre, barely able to see.
 But a group of Americans who were at the cycling camp I worked for did not want to abandon a race they'd come several thousand miles to ride, and foolishly soldiered on.
 They were overcome by serious hypothermia, with one of them becoming delirious and hysterical, and all had to be rescued and taken to a firehouse, where they were wrapped in blankets and given hot tea.
 These incidents had one thing in common: they happened at organized events where there were rescue crews on hand.
 The outcome would have been far different, and in the case of the Americans, possibly tragic, if we had been on our own in the middle of nowhere.

 Always check the weather report, and keep in mind that mountain weather can vary from one valley to the next.